 EXCEPTION FOR FUTURE FOOD : SOY BEANS

 Soy (Soya) beans are the true superfood.
 It is packed full of proteins.
 Soya has 36gms of proteins in 100gms.
 Also have various other vitamins K and B in addition to iron, manganese, phosphorus, copper, potassium, magnesium, zinc, selenium and calcium.
 It has some tremendous products range from soy milk to tofu to edamame to tempeh to soy oil.
-It’s is widely popular in china and south East Asian countries and now getting the hold in central and western world as well.
-It’s plant based and is equally impactful as pork and 3 times of a egg.
+It’s is widely popular in China and South-East Asian countries and now getting the hold in the central and western world as well.
+It’s plant-based and is equally impactful as pork and 3 times of an egg.

 Then what is the problem ???

-Actually the 3/4th quarter of the soya is used as an animal fodder.
+Actually the 3/4th quarter of the soya is used as animal fodder.
 Cultivation of soya is huge in terms of feeding the livestock and factory farms.
 Soya is fed by most of the industrialized farming animals and only 1 third is consumed by humans.
-So what is happening is the excessive eating of meat and animal products is encouraging the growth of soya very rapidly which in turn causing a lot of deforestation and loss in soil nutrients and damaging natural eco systems.
+So what is happening is the excessive eating of meat and animal products are encouraging the growth of soya very rapidly which in turn causing a lot of deforestation and loss in soil nutrients and damaging natural ecosystems.

 Poultry is the buggiest feeder of soya followed by pork, dairy and beef which results in the non-sustainable factor addition on soya production.

 What can you do ?